Full-Time RV Living isn’t Perfect

-April might be a bad time to visit Eastern Wyoming and Western Nebraska because that is the season when damaging hail tears through the region of the country that has the nickname Hailstone Alley.
-Furthermore, full-time RVers need to be out of the Rocky Mountains and New England before it starts to snow, and you need to head north when the temperature in Southern California, Arizona, and New Mexico starts heading toward triple digits.
-The recent pandemic created extreme hardships for our full-time RV neighbors to the north when the US-Canadian border was closed.
-Many full-time Canadian RVers who typically migrate to the southern US states for the winter were forced to remain in Canada and endure deep snow and harsh winter weather.
+April might be a bad time to visit Eastern Wyoming and Western Nebraska.
+That is the season when damaging hail tears through the region.
+This part of the country has the nickname Hailstone Alley.
+Full-time RVers need to be out of the Rocky Mountains and New England before it starts to snow.
+And you need to head north when the temperature in Southern California, Arizona, and New Mexico heads toward triple digits.
+The recent pandemic created extreme hardships for our full-time RV neighbors to the north.
+That’s when the US-Canadian border was closed.
+Many full-time Canadian RVers who typically migrate to the southern US states for the winter were forced to remain in Canada.
+They endured deep snow and harsh winter weather.

 Another dangerous area that RVers might need to avoid are the western states during the hot summer months.
-With the recent multi-year drought and crackling dry forests, wildfires are a near certainty every summer in all the states west of the Rockies, and this threat is as real for RVers as people who live in fixed structures.
+With the recent multi-year drought and crackling dry forests, wildfires are a near certainty every summer in all the states west of the Rockies.
+This threat is as real for RVers as people who live in fixed structures.

 The Pros Of Living In An RV Year Round